softcarehub/freelancing/Wordpress/wordpress.md

 - Keyboard Research
 - On page SEO
 - Google Search Console
-## Local Host to Hosting Server website migration
-- WordPress Website migrations or transfer
-- plugin: `All in one WP Migration`
-## Blog Website
-- :heavy_check_mark: **CheckList:**
-- [x] blog theme install,
-- [x] SEO friendly Blog post using chatGPT,
-- [x] features add using different plugins,
-- [x] Affiliate offers of promote different products in website,
-- [x] show cookie in website : all using free resources,
-- [x] How to write a perfect SEO friendly Blog Post?,
-- [x] How to promote affiliate product & offers?,
-- [x] How to make website GDPR(General Data Protection Regulation)
-- :beginner: **Theme**
-    - `Astra:`
-- :electric_plug: **Plugins:**
-    - `Easy Table of Contents:`
-    - `Rank Math SEO:`
-    - `cookieYes:`
-    - `Affiliate coupons:`

-- set up project
-- `cookies:` Cookies are small pieces of text sent to your browser by a website you visit.
-They help that website remember information about your visit, which can both make it easier to visit the site again and make the site more useful to you.

 ## Script for marketing my work / how to sell my work